 5- Once the ticker stops, the last person who bought the tokens will win.

-There were a lot of projects similar to this with the different name and parameters (such as fix time limit).
+There were a lot of projects similar to this with the different names and parameters (such as fix time limit).
 Though these games look like Ponzis at fist blush, they really demonstrate the best of game theory, tokenomics, and smart contract development.

 There are more than 650 ethereum Dapps are listed currently under games and gambling category on DappRadar , in which around more than 500 games have 0 ether as last 7 days volume.

 As you can see Games are a top category in terms of daily users.
 But you can see that there is no real adoption over last year.
-There are some fundamental limitations around blockchain games, which needs to solve first.
+There are some fundamental limitations around blockchain games, which need to solve first.